paul-caron/pillbot/README.md

 # PillBot
 ## Awesome AI chatbot for Discord

 This bot is actually not a language model but a middle man to a language model.
-The model used is Llama needs at least 4GB of ram to run on your computer (I recommend having at least 8GB or 16GB to have room for other things)
+The model used is Llama and needs at least 4GB of ram to run on your computer (I recommend having at least 8GB or 16GB to have room for other things)

 ## Install Llama